gabriellob0/lse-diss/README.md

 Might be worth changing from GET to POST somehow.
 Maybe just changing the add_query_params fn.

+Scaling strategy:

+1. Pick base year - I will go with 2010 for now
+2. Download ALL abstracts IDs, inventor IDs, and some sort of date since 2010
+3. For patents in the base year, find all the citations
+4. For each citation, construct the dataset of possible controls
+5. (restrict by date, like 3 months, and remove any other citing patents)
+6. Embbed all these abstracts and do nearest neighbour search
+7. Should have a three column dataset (or maybe each group should have three patents)
+8. Create a dataset with the location of each patent (created from iventor locations)
+9. Match each dataset so I have location for all patents.

 ## Data

 Data from the USPTO API.
 The idea for sample construction right now is:

 1. Pick sample of patents (e.g., university asignees) plus originating year, mainly to make it computationally viable.
 2. Randomly select inventor of patent and assign geographic location (alternatively, use JTH method).
 3. Match inventor location to feature in US map.